8 Creative Ideas to Keep Children’s Minds Active Over the Summer

 Though not advocating children to sit down and study, many education experts recommend that exercising the brain lightly over the summer will mean children are much more ready to push on when they get back to school.

-- Ask your child’s teacher before the end of the school year if they can provide any resources in areas that growth is still needed in.
-Night Zookeeper teacher Sheri Capper, “All my students leave with an “I’m bored” packet so they can’t complain to their parents that they have nothing to do over the summer.
+Ask your child’s teacher before the end of the school year if they can provide any resources in areas that growth is still needed in.
+Night Zookeeper tutor Sheri Capper says, “All my students leave with an “I’m bored” packet so they can’t complain to their parents that they have nothing to do over the summer.
 It’s full of the skills that still need practice.”

 If you like these ideas or have any more you could add, please do leave a comment below!